Online resume submission – don’t get your client blacklisted

 When it comes to keywords, more is not necessarily better.
 It’s what keywords are being used and where.
 Do not try sneaky things like hiding keywords from the job postings in white font.
 You don’t need to repeat keywords numerous times either.
 Recruiters can easily figure out that the submission was done in an unethical manner.

 When it comes to job search, there is a dichotomy.
 Your client must appeal to two audiences: the human reader and the computer software.
 Remind your client to be honest and truthful in every interaction – wherever and whenever they occur.
 Supplement the ATS strategy with formal networking coaching to enable your client to penetrate organizations.
 When your client builds visibility and credibility, people will want to meet with him or her.
 As they learn about your client’s wonderful qualities and remarkable successes, they’ll soon be eager to offer meaningful and respectable job opportunities.

 Want to learn more about how to optimize resumes effectively and ethically?
-Join us at our next Advanced Resume Development Certificate Program.
+Join us at our next Advanced Resume Development Program.

 Sharon Graham is Canada’s Career Strategist.
 Founder and Executive Director of Career Professionals of Canada and author of the top-selling Best Canadian Resumes Series, Sharon is committed to setting the standard for excellence in the industry.
 A leading authority on resume, interview, employment and career transition, Sharon provides career practitioners with tools and resources to enable them to provide exemplary services to Canadians.